Want to save time and make more money?

 - Increased the number of buttons or “calls to action” and improved their visibility and placement.

-- Improved copy on ‘calls to action’ such as “Contact” or “FREE Mobile-Friendly Checklist” buttons to create better user direction and a more successful website.
+- Improved copy on ‘calls to action’ such as “Contact” or “complementary Mobile-Friendly Checklist” buttons to create better user direction and a more successful website.

 - High contrast has been a focus throughout the website to ensure important elements such as text are highly legible, readable and visually distinguishable.